dougUCN/STM23Q/README.md

 motor.recv() # Get response from motor.
 Expected b'RS=R'
 ```

+A `STM23Q.STM23Q_udp._TimeoutExcept` is raised if there is no reply from the motor available

 See [Notes on Ethernet Config](docs/Notes-On-Ethernet-Config.md) for configuration of `socket_ip`

 `socket_port` is apparently not very important as long as it is unused.
 A new socket port is required for each motor connected.
 According to pg 22 of the [Hardware Manual](docs/STM23-Hardware_Manual_920-0021F.pdf) the STM23 drive responds to whatever ip/port sends the first command